<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2399/how-do-anarchists-feel-about-worker-owned-businesses</guid>
+<guid isPermaLink="true">https://anarchy101.org/22830/what-is-anarchism?show=22883#a22883</guid>

 </item>